 Castile Soap from Sandy Hook Soap Factory

-We sell Castile soap bars for handwashing.
-We buy a large bar and repackage it in smaller quantities for sale.
+Castile soap bars for handwashing.
+We buy a large bar and cut it into smaller bars that are sold by weight.

 Soapnut Powder from Naturoli